ianfhunter/pytorch-examples/README.md

   optimizer.step()
 ```

-## PyTorch: RNNs
+## RNNs in PyTorch

 RNNs are particularly easy to write in PyTorch because of its dynamic
-graphs and imperative style. for example, here is a complete implementation of
+graphs and imperative style; for example, here is a complete implementation of
 a simple Ellman RNN.

 ```python